MorrellLAB/morex_reference/morex_v2/centromere/README.md

 | chr7H | 199910025 | 436392291 |

 We are not able to figure out positions for chr1H.
 Previously, for Morex v1 Tom found the pericentromere positions (including chr1H) by using Supplemental Table 4.4 from [Mascher et al 2017 Nature](https://www.nature.com/articles/nature22043).

+As a check, I compared the inferred positions above to Fig S2 in [Monat et al 2019 Genome Biology](https://doi.org/10.1186/s13059-019-1899-5).
+All chromosomes have pericentromere positions within the same ballpark as shown in Fig S2, except for chr6H.
+Based on the figure chr6H should be around 80 to 450 Mb.
+My inference for chr6H was around 349 to 351 Mb.
+The positions for chr6H will be taken as tentative positions for now.